ergoplatform/ergodocs/docs/dev/wallet/address.md

 # Addresses

+## Introduction

+Rather than storing a single amount (like BTC), an ergo [eutxo](eutxo.md) box has some registers to store arbitrary values, like its native tokens.

 Addresses are short strings that correspond to specific scripts and are used to protect a [box](../data-model/box)

+So, each box has an ERG amount and may or may not have a bunch of `{tokenid, token amount}` pairs, all in the UTXO model.

+Unlike account based models like eth, ergo tokens are native and are not smart contracts.

+## Base58

 Unlike a (hex-encoded) binary representation of a script, an Ergo address use a `Base58-encoding` and therefore has some advantageous characteristics which the binary representation does not offer: